BAkinmarin/the-cleaning-hack-calculator/README.md

 ## Program Flow

 <a name="features"></a>
-# Existing Features
+# Features

-> When the user loads the program, they are presented with a welcome message and instructions on how to interact with the program.
+When the user loads the program, they are presented with a welcome message and instructions on how to interact with the program.

-> Simultaneaously, the user will be prompted to enter their full name, mobile number and email address, which will be validated before they can proceed to the next step.
+Simultaneaously, the user will be prompted to enter their full name, mobile number and email address, which will be validated before they can proceed to the next step.
 See below:

 ![Welcome Page and Instructions](assets/readme/tch-calculator-welcome.png)

-> If validation fails at this stage, the user will see the corresponding error message(s) based on the specific issue.
+If validation fails at this stage, the user will see the corresponding error message(s) based on the specific issue.
 The following images illustrate attempts to submit an alphanumeric name, an incorrect mobile number (fewer than 11 digits), and an incorrect email format.
 See below:

 ![Invalid Name Message](assets/readme/tch-calculator-invalid-name.png)